AbberiorInstruments/ImspectorDocs/docs/installation.rst

    :width: 10 cm
    :align: center

-if either the panel is not conneced or the driver is not correctly installed or like this:
+if either the panel is not connected or the driver is not correctly installed or like this:

 .. image:: /images/installation/mpd_ctrl.png
    :width: 10 cm